 We can also check other hormone levels like IGF-1 to see if you are deficient in growth hormone.

 There are some tests in an advanced blood panel to determine where you might need medical help and treatment.

 Signs of Low Testosterone

-Testosterone is the main male sex hormone, and it’s essential for maintaining healthy sexual function, strength of muscles, mood, and energy level.
+Testosterone is the primary male sex hormone, and it's essential for maintaining healthy sexual function, the strength of muscles, mood, and energy level.

 If you're experiencing any of the following you should see your doctor: